$J$-invariant of linear algebraic groups of outer type: Normed Chow rings and motives

 The ring $\CH_K^*(G^{qs}/B^{qs})$ is identified with the subring of $\CH^*(G/B)\otimes\ff_p$ generated by the Schubert classes $Z_w$ with $w\in W$ which are stable under $\Gamma$.
 In other words, taking the normed Chow ring of a quasi-split projective homogeneous variety eliminates all Schubert cycles from the ordinary Chow ring of a split variety which are not Galois invariant.

 Analogous to sequence~\eqref{seqq} we consider the sequence

 where the graded ring $C^*$ is given as the quotient of the ring $\CH_K^*(G^{qs}/B^{qs})$ modulo the ideal generated by the elements of positive degrees in the image of $c$.
-In fact, one can replace $T^{qs}$ and $B^{qs}$ in sequence~\eqref{normedc2} by any special parabolic subgroup of $G^{qs}$.
-We will show later that the ring $C^*$ does not depend on the choice of a special parabolic subgroup.
+We will show later in Proposition~\ref{prop77} that one can replace $B^{qs}$ in sequence~\eqref{normedc2} by any parabolic subgroup $P$ of $G^{qs}$ such that the variety $E/P$ is generically quasi-split for a generic $G^{qs}$-torsor $E$.

-If $X$ is a twisted flag variety, then we define its {\it normed upper motive} $\U_K(X)$ exactly in the same way as its ordinary upper motive (see Section~\ref{sec3}), but replacing the ordinary Chow groups by the normed Chow groups.
+Let $X$ be a twisted flag variety over $F$ and let $K$ be a Galois field extension of $F$ of $p$-primary degree that that the respective group is a group of inner type over $K$.
+We define the {\it normed upper motive} $\U_K(X)$ of $X$ exactly in the same way as its ordinary upper motive (see Section~\ref{sec3}), but replacing the ordinary Chow groups by the normed Chow groups, i.e., $\U_K(X)$ is an indecomposable direct summand of the normed motive $M_K(X)$ of $X$ such that $\CH_K^0(\U_K(X))\ne 0$.

-Note that in the context of normed Chow rings we will denote by $\overline X$ (and, more generally, by $\overline N$ for a direct summand $N$ of the normed motive of $X$) the variety $X$ not over a splitting field of the respective group, but over the function field of a generically quasi-split variety (e.g., the variety of Borel subgroups).
-Over such fields the respective group is quasi-split, but the field $K$ remains non-split.
+Note that in the context of normed Chow rings we will denote by $\overline X$ (and, more generally, by $\overline N$ for a direct summand $N$ of the normed motive of $X$) the variety $X$ not over a splitting field of the respective group, but over the function field $L$ of a generically quasi-split variety (e.g., the variety of Borel subgroups).
+Over such fields the respective group is quasi-split, but the field $K$ remains a field, i.e., $K\otimes_F L$ is still a field.

+Note that in the category of normed Chow motives every direct summand of a {\it quasi-split} twisted flag variety is a direct sum of (normed) Tate motives.
+Therefore, for a normed motive $N$ as in the previous paragraph we can define its normed Poincar\'e polynomial $P(\CH_K^*(N),t)$ as $\sum_{i\ge 0}\dim\CH_K^i(\overline N)\, t^i$, where the motive $\overline N$ is considered over a quasi-splitting field as above.